ALFTP

 ALFTP is an FTP client and personal FTP server utility from ESTsoft for Microsoft Windows.
 It is part of ESTsoft's ALTools product family.

 While it has been available in Korean since 2000 as freeware (commercialized in 2002 for government and corporate use), it was first made available in English in 2004, and has since been made available in over ten languages.
-Translations for ALFTP are provided by members of the ALTools user community.
+Translations for ALFTP are provided by members of the ALTools user community.As of December 1, 2008, ALFTP has ceased to be a free program for some years, finally as of August 22, 2012, ALFTP has released once again as freeware.

 The software received positive reviews in South Korea for its simplicity, and for having a Korean language interface.

 Personal FTP Server

 The FTP server is intended for personal use by non-technical users.
 Its single-user interface, permissions, and user connection limit of 5 precludes ALFTP from being used in large sites.

 ALTools Eggheads

 The AL part in ALFTP is a transliteration from the Korean, '알FTP', which directly translates as EggFTP.
 Other ALTools feature similar egghead cartoon characters as mascots for each program.